-Emily’s Note: No snarky comment this time; this was one of my favourite spots on the trail.
+Micah’s Note: No snarky comment this time; this was one of my favourite spots on the trail.
 I could have sat there staring at the glacier for hours.
 Absolutely stunning.

-Emily’s Note: Okay, one snarky comment.
+Micah’s Note: Okay, one snarky comment.
 If I am identifying my rodents correctly, our little friend was actually a golden-mantled ground squirrel!

 We headed off at 11:55 am.
 We had 9.7 km to go to get the Floe Lake parking lot and 3 hrs to get there.
 I was feeling pretty happy with our situation.
 The top of the pass is quite flat for a few hundred metres.
 We met a couple eating lunch in the middle of the pass who had hiked up Hawk Creek and were heading over the pass down to Shadow Lake.
 Just as we left the pass we met another couple who were just on the their way up to Balls Pass for a day hike.

 The trail down from the pass is called the Hawk Creek Trail and was the site of a major fire in 2003.
 While the trees are making a comeback, growth is slow in the Rockies.
 We headed down the trail with the afternoon sun on us and very little shade.
 This was a section of trail that we were focused on just getting through and it was not one of the more memorable few hours of hiking on this trip.